-During the setup of a device, an organization can configure a device to be supervised.
-Supervision denotes that a device is institutionally owned, which provides additional control over its configuration and restrictions.
-Devices can be supervised during setup through Apple School Manager, the Device Enrollment Program, or Apple Configurator.
+During the setup of a device, an organization can configure the device to be supervised.
+Supervision denotes that the device is institutionally owned, which provides additional control over its configuration and restrictions.
+Devices can be supervised during setup through Apple School Manager, the Device Enrollment Program, or Apple Configurator 2.
+Supervising a device requires the device to be erased and the operating system reinstalled.

-For more information on configuring and managing devices using MDM or Apple Configurator 2, go to https://help.apple.com/deployment/ios/.
+For more information on configuring and managing devices using MDM or Apple Configurator 2, go to:

+https://help.apple.com/deployment/ios/